 Also, the Joker’s playing-card shuriken kick ass, and anyone who says different can meet me in the pit.

 Joker explains that he took over Arkham because he needs a new hideout (or something), but all this kung-fu fighting is too much for him so he runs off with tail between legs.
-This leads to what’s probably my favorite part of the episode, where Batman tries to chase him and comes face-to-face with a giant jack-in-the-box.
+This leads to what’s probably my favorite part of the episode, where the Batman tries to give chase and finds himself facing a giant jack-in-the-box.

 Did I mention that was exactly what Joker blew up the bridge with?